Sociology and Anthropology

 In addition to these four required courses, students take five other courses above the 100 level, at least one of which must be at the 300 level.
 These remaining courses should be chosen in careful consultation with the student's advisor, but students in the general sociology program will take either Sociology 258, 355, or 357 as at least one of these upper level courses, while law and society students will normally take Sociology 318.
 The writing-intensive requirement for majors will be fulfilled by Sociology 258, 355, or 357.

-Sociology majors should fulfill their Learning in Common F2 requirement by completing Mathematics 107.
+Sociology majors are encouraged to fulfill their Learning in Common F2 requirement by completing Mathematics 107.

 Note: Students majoring in either track of the sociology major who desire a minor or a second major are required to select a field outside the Sociology Department.